 After spending a month at Daniel Freeman Marina Hospital in Marina Del Rey and six weeks at Rancho Los Amigos in Downey before finally being transferred to Golden State Colonial Convalescent Hospital.
 He was at Golden State until May 2010, when he was transferred to the San Fernando Post Acute Hospital where he is today.

 Fred's sister Sherrill (Sherry) visits him almost every day.
 She got him a MacBook Pro laptop computer that he can use in bed, and he spends hours each day on the Internet and writing.
-He is currently writing Furry articles and book reviews for the online magazines Anthro and Flayrah, and he has just resumed writing for Animation World Magazine, which he wrote for from 2000 until he had his stroke.
-He is still active via e.mail in the Anthropomorphic Literature and Arts Association, which administers Furry fandom's annual Ursa Major Awards.
+He is currently writing Furry articles and book reviews for the online magazines Anthro and Flayrah, and as of 2012 resumed writing for Animation World Magazine, which he wrote for from 2000 until he had his stroke.
+He is still active via e-mail in the Anthropomorphic Literature and Arts Association, which administers Furry fandom's annual Ursa Major Awards.

 Sherry takes him out in his wheelchair about once a week.
 He has a few favorite restaurants in the Sylmar - North Hollywood area.
 He generally finds it too stressful to go to movies in theaters, but he watches many at Sherry's apartment on her pay-per-view 42" TV.
 About once a month Sherry takes Fred to visit the University of California, Riverside Library, where he helps the librarians who are still cataloging the collection that he donated in 2005.